JumpAdimit/Softnova-Frontend-Quiz/README.md

 [Live Demo 🚀](https://jumpadimit-bannaidin-web-app.netlify.app/)

 ## Overview
-Jumpadimit Bannaidin Web App is a modern and responsive web application designed to provide an engaging user experience.
-It features a clean UI, smooth navigation, and optimized performance.
+A modern and user-friendly web application designed to provide an intuitive and seamless experience.
+Built with responsive design principles, the platform ensures smooth navigation across all devices, including desktops, tablets, and mobile phones.

 ## Features Skills
 React: Utilized for building the frontend interface, providing dynamic and interactive components.